Topics Map > Accounts and Passwords

 - Click the Apply button at the top or bottom of the EDE webpage, and then log out.

-- If you're using Microsoft Exchange, you'll also need to follow an Exchange-specific email redirection process.
+- If you're using Microsoft Exchange, you'll also need to follow an Exchange-specific email redirection process: Email, Exchange, How to create a rule to forward mail from OWA Exchange 2010 to another email address.